jimmysmits/CloudNotes/Terraform.md

 ```

-#### PROVISIONERS
+#### Provisioners

-Provisioners can be used to model specific actions on the local machine or on a remote machine in order to prepare servers or other infrastructure objects for service.
+_Provisioners_ can be used to model specific actions on the local machine or on a remote machine in order to prepare servers or other infrastructure objects for service.

-Note: Provisioners should only be used as a last resort.
+🗒️: Provisioners should only be used as a last resort.
 For most common situations there are better alternatives.

 Example: